30 years internet. See the first site

 After Tim Berners-Lee opened the web to the public in 1991, the new medium developed rapidly.
 In particular, some key milestones were achieved in 1993.
 On April 30, CERN published key technologies of the WWW in the public sector, paving the way for the web to become a royalty-free template where anyone could use it for free.
 This was a huge step.

 Also in 1993, the NCSA released the Mosaic, the first web browser to display graphics in series (images within text on the page instead of in a separate window), causing a multimedia revolution on the web.
 Mosaic has also integrated support for other Internet protocols such as FTP, NNTP and Gopher, bringing them conveniently under the web browser umbrella.
-And Mosaic was free for , further encouraging the use of the WWW as an open platform.
+And Mosaic was free to download, further encouraging the use of the WWW as an open platform.

 In 1994, Tim Berners-Lee founded the World Wide Web Consortium (W3C), which was almost as important as the invention of the tissue itself.
 Without the open guidance of the W3C, it is possible that the web would have split into many incompatible technologies long ago, which would have prevented the web from being adopted rapidly worldwide.